Post

 About

-One method from the list involves the abuse of UuidFromStringA and EnumSystemLocalesA, which, at least for me, is unheard of :).
+One method in this list involves abusing UuidFromStringA and EnumSystemLocalesA, which, for me at least, is an unfamiliar technique.

-This technique begins by allocating memory through HeapAlloc.
-It then utilizes UuidFromStringA to convert UUID strings into their binary format and employs EnumSystemLocalesA to execute the shellcode.
+This approach begins by allocating memory using HeapAlloc.
+It then uses UuidFromStringA to convert UUID strings into their binary format, and finally, it employs EnumSystemLocalesA to execute the shellcode.

 UuidFromStringA